 Criterion 3: Teaching and Learning — Quality, Resources and Support

 The Teaching and Learning — Quality, Resources and Support Committee is responsible for ensuring the University provides high quality education, wherever and however our offerings are delivered.
+Thank you to the following people for drafting the initial argument for Criterion 3:

 Name Title Unit Ayla Engelhart Associate Director, Student Outreach Campus Life and Inclusive Excellence Brian Gearity* Director, MA Coach and Sport Ed Graduate School of Professional Psychology Anthea Johnson Rooen Director, College Access and Pipeline Campus Life and Inclusive Excellence Richard Colby Teaching Associate Professor Writing Program Luc Beaudoin Vice Chancellor for Internationalization Office of Internationalization Virginia Pitts Director, University Teaching Office of Teaching and Learning Adrienne Gonzales Interim Director World Languages and Cultures Ingrid Tague* Associate Dean College of Arts, Humanities and Social Sciences